Parvati Gehlot

 Parvati Gehlot was the first female physician from Rajasthan in India.
+She was born in a middle class Saini Sainik Kshatriya Family.
 She belongs to Jodhpur city of Rajasthan.
 She passed her MBBS degree in 1928 from Lady Hardinge Medical College, New Delhi and then went abroad in 1936 to England for higher studies in the field of medicine.
 She was very talented and later joined the government service.
 She then became the Superintendent of Umaid Hospital, Jodhpur.